YongHwan2161/cppWebServer3/system-documents/cli-interface.md

 ```

 The output shows:
+1. Node metadata
+   - Memory allocation size
+   - Location in Core array
+   - Position in data.bin file
+   - Current memory status

+2. Memory layout
-1. Memory offset (in hexadecimal)
+   - Memory offset (in hexadecimal)
-2. Hexadecimal values of each byte
+   - Hexadecimal values of each byte
-3. ASCII representation of the bytes (if printable)
+   - ASCII representation of bytes (if printable)

 Error handling:
 ```